jamescooke/flake8-aaa/docs/discovery.rst

 Line-wise analysis
 ..................

-Each block updates a list of line markers for the test and line-wise analysis occurs to ensure that there is one and only one blank line between each block.
+Finally a line-by-line analysis of the test function is carried out to ensure
+that:

+* No blocks contain extra blank lines.

+* There is a single blank line above and below the Act block.